 The history of yellow fever vaccination requirements is best understood in the larger context of the history of international measures to prevent the spread of infectious diseases.
 The first international disease control measures were instituted in Europe in the 14th century in an attempt to prevent the spread of bubonic plague.
-Over the years, subsequent control measures were next directed at cholera.
+Subsequently, cholera became the next major target of international disease control efforts.
 The lack of agreement between countries on the most effective means of disease prevention and lack of consistency in quarantine regulations eventually led to a series of International Sanitary Conferences.

 The first International Sanitary Conference was held in Paris in 1851, and others were held periodically until 1944.
 Several international health organizations, including the Health Organization of the League of Nations, were established to oversee the various international regulations on disease control.
 The onset of World War II in 1939 severely disrupted the international public health functions of these agencies.
 The United Nations Relief and Rehabilitation Administration (UNRRA) was created by the Allies in 1943 to provide economic assistance to war-ravaged European nations, assist refugees, and conduct public health functions.
 (The UNRRA is unrelated to the more familiar United Nations organization, founded in 1945.)
 The public health responsibilities included the oversight of international quarantine activities, particularly those delineated in the updated International Sanitary Conventions of 1944, which contained yellow fever control measures.
 Specific provisions for national governments included quarantining a traveler from an endemic area who did not possess a valid vaccination certificate.
 This provision, which directed countries how to deal with unvaccinated travelers who may have been exposed to yellow fever virus, was the precursor to formal yellow fever vaccination requirements.

-In order to fully carry out the provisions of the Sanitary Conventions of 1944, areas where yellow fever was endemic had to be determined.
+In order for the provisions of the Sanitary Conventions of 1944 to be carried out, areas where yellow fever was endemic had to be delineated.
 The conventions delegated this responsibility to the UNRRA, which appointed the Expert Commission on Quarantine.
 This commission created the first official map of yellow fever–endemic areas in 1945.
 Soon after the end of World War II, the responsibilities of the UNRRA were assumed by the newly formed World Health Organization (WHO), which appointed the Yellow Fever Panel.
 In 1949, the Yellow Fever Panel modified the original UNRRA map and issued its first report, which recommended that “measures may be applied permanently against arrivals from endemic areas.”